Jarno458/TsRandomizer/ReadMe.md

 * Orb pedistal in room before emperor always spawn even if you didnt kill him yet
 * Gassmask can be in area like library or xarion caves where the use has to acces to as his only tp is the starter left one
 * Sometimes do download terminals do not correctly reward thier items
-* Meyef & Talaria should be removed from droplist if they are a starter item
-* Talaria should be tracked if its a starter item and starting progression will nolonger be required
-* Skeleton animation shows the next progressive item but reward the correct one
-* If Timespinner is placed in the incorrect folder it will display two error messages
+* If Timespinner is placed in the incorrect folder it will not display the FileNotFoundMessage as it needs SDL library to do that
-* ItemDropPickups also reward a random enquipment

 # Todo
 ##### Things i plan on doing in the future
 * Extend names of item locations in the spoiler log (with help from community on discord)
 * Maybe make items drop from memories and journals
 * option: make key doors require a specific key
-* Add Ctr + C to the
 * Quick delete all saves
 * Make nightmare more unlocked by default